cockroachdb/docs/cloud-deployment.md

 ---
 title: Cloud Deployment
-summary: Deploy CockroachDB on Google Cloud Engine or AWS.
+summary: Learn how to deploy CockroachDB on Google Cloud Engine or AWS.
 toc: false
 ---